shahadul-17/HTTP-Streaming-Server/README.md

 # Notes
 1) This project is not stable yet.
-2) The file "content-types.txt" needs to be in the same directory as the executable file.
 2) The purpose of this project is to provide basic understanding of streaming over Hypertext Transfer Protocol (HTTP).